near/docs/docs/develop/evm/near-web3-provider.md

 The [near-web3-provider](https://github.com/near/near-web3-provider) is a custom provider that can be used when working in a Web3 environment.
 There are two typical use cases for a Web3 provider:

-1. [front-end](#front-end) — interacting with smart contracts via a user interface on the web
+1. [Front-end](#front-end) — interacting with smart contracts via a user interface on the web
-2. [back-end](#back-end) — typically testing and deploying EVM-based contracts or using NEAR CLI.
+2. [Back-end](#back-end) — typically testing and deploying EVM-based contracts or using NEAR CLI.
 Anything where there is not a website front-end interacting with smart contracts.

 ## Front-end